gitpoap/gitpoap-backend/docs/Auth.md

 }
 ```

-and the backend server will return two tokens like:
+while providing their address-based JWT access token, and the backend server will return two new tokens like:

 ```json
 {